GNOME/libsecret/README.md

 Documentation
 --------

-You can find the nighlt documentation at https://gnome.pages.gitlab.gnome.org/libsecret/.
+You can find the nightly documentation at https://gnome.pages.gitlab.gnome.org/libsecret/.

 Building
 --------